 HRH the Duke of Cambridge became the charity’s Royal Patron in 2005 and has been a proactive supporter of Tusk’s work ever since.
 David Yarrow Photography has and continues to collaborate with Tusk on a wide-range of projects.

 WildArk has worked with global leaders in conservation science to develop a robust strategy that prioritises their conservation efforts across the globe.
-For the first time, charismatic flagship species and the places in which they live have been integrated into a prioritisation process that maximizes global benefits to biodiversity.
+For the first time, charismatic flagship species and the places they live have been integrated into a prioritisation process.
 The result is a diverse collection of 100 threatened species “the WildArk 100” that serve as ambassadors of their unique ecosystems and 50 sites throughout the global priority terrestrial ecoregions that are in need of conservation action.